-- Clause 35 Attorney-General may make administrative arrangements with State Ministers to make available holders of State judicial or other offices to hold office as members of the Commission, and officers or employees of State Police Forces or other State authorities to perform services for the Commission. - Clause 36 This requires the Commission to keep the Attorney-General informed of its operations. - Clause 37

-This provides for the making of an annual report to Parliament by the Commission, covering patterns and trends of criminal activity, recommendations for changes in the law, the general nature and the extent of information furnished to Police and other authorities, and the extent of prosecutions resulting from investigations.
-However, such report shall not identify persons as having committed offences or as suspected thereof, unless convicted. - Clause 38 This provides for the making of necessary regulations. - Clause 39 This provides that the Act shall cease to be in force at the expiration of 5 years from its commencement.
+- Clause 37 Attorney-General may make administrative arrangements with State Ministers to make available holders of State judicial or other offices to hold office as members of the Commission, and officers or employees of State Police Forces or other State authorities to perform services for the Commission. - Clause 38 This requires the Commission to keep the Attorney-General and, in relation to functions conferred by State law, the appropriate State Minister, informed of its operations. - Clause 39 This provides for the making of an annual report to Parliament by the Commission, covering patterns and trends of criminal activity, recommendations for changes in the law, the general nature and the extent of information furnished to Police and other authorities, and the extent of prosecutions resulting from investigations.
+However, such report shall not identify persons as having committed offences or as suspected thereof, unless convicted. - Clause 40 This provides for the making of necessary regulations. - Clause 41 This provides that the Act shall cease to be in force at the expiration of 5 years from its commencement.